chainstack/docs/docs/api/solana/getaccountinfo.md

 **Parameters:**

-* `address` — the public key of the account to query as base-58 encoded string.
+* `address` — the public key of the account to query as a base58 encoded string.

 **Returns:**